-The Material Change Index (MCI) is a voluntary benchmark that tracks the apparel and textiles sector’s progress toward more sustainable materials sourcing, as well as alignment with global efforts like the Sustainable Development Goals and the transition to a circular economy.
-As one of a few voluntary benchmarks, the MCI is based on companies’ willingness to be transparent and disclose their materials uptake and management practices.
+As one of a few voluntary benchmarks, the Material Change Index (MCI) is based on companies’ willingness to be transparent and disclose their materials uptake and management practices.

 Our methodology is continually refined through consultation with a wide range of stakeholders, including our participating companies.Our program and processes are externally assured by BSD Consulting in accordance with Global Reporting Initiative (GRI) guidelines, bringing increased credibility and confidence in the results as the program grows in size and importance.